-- Surgery: When a donor is located, our team will call you to the hospital for surgery.
-Heart transplantation is an open heart surgery that lasts four to six hours.
+When a donor is located, our heart transplant team calls the patient to the hospital for surgery.
+Heart transplantation is an open-heart surgery that lasts four to six hours.
 During the surgery, a heart-lung bypass machine takes over the work of the heart and lungs.

-The new heart is positioned in the chest and surgically attached to the major vessels.
-The new heart usually begins to beat on its own, and the heart-lung machine can be detached.
-Initial recovery after the transplant surgery takes 6 to 8 weeks.
+The new heart is positioned in the chest and surgically attached to the major vessels, as shown in the image below.
+The new heart usually begins to beat on its own, and the surgical team detaches the heart-lung machine.
+Initial recovery after the transplant surgery takes six to eight weeks.

-- Life-long medications and follow up: Finally, you begin life with your new heart and medications.
-You must commit to taking daily medications called immunosuppressants to prevent rejection of the donor heart.
-You will also take other medications to protect from infections and complications.
+After surgery and recovery, patients begin life with their new heart and medications.
+Patients must commit to taking daily medications called immunosuppressants to prevent rejection of the donor heart.
+They also take other medications to protect from infections and complications.